raschill/book-search-engine/README.md

   * Use an Apollo Server and apply it to the Express.js server as middleware.

-  * Include schema settings for resolvers and typeDefs as outlined in the Challenge instructions.
+  * Include schema settings for resolvers and types as outlined in the Challenge instructions.

   * Modify the existing authentication middleware to work in the context of a GraphQL API.